-Fred Phelps, a man best known for founding the fiercely anti-homosexual and vocal Westboro Baptist Church, died early Thursday according to his daughter Margie Phelps.
+Fred Phelps, a man best known for founding the fiercely anti-homosexual and vocal organization the Westboro Baptist Church, died early Thursday according to his daughter Margie Phelps.
 The cause of his death is unknown.
-He was 84 and had been in hospice care for several days.
+He was 84, and had been in hospice care for several days.

 As USA Today notes, Phelps was a vocal protester, frequently organizing rallies against gays and Jews, often outside of military funerals.
 His actions even prompted the creation of two federal laws.

-CNN reports that Phelps founded the church in 1955.
-He is largely responsible for creating the extreme, fire-and-brimstone nature of the church.
+CNN reports Phelps founded the church in 1955 and is largely responsible for creating the extreme, fire-and-brimstone nature of the church.
 Many members of the congregation are related to Phelps through blood or marriage.

-Their protests have become infamous for their harsh nature.
-Participants, including small children, will brandish signs with slogans like "God hates fags" or "Thank God for dead soldiers."
-They've picketed events from Lady Gaga concerts to funerals to the Sandy Hook Elementary School shooting.
+Their protests have become infamous for their harsh nature, where participants, including small children, will brandish signs with slogans like “God hates fags” or “Thank God for dead soldiers.”
+They’ve picketed events from Lady Gaga concerts to funerals to the Sandy Hook Elementary School shooting.

 They have been called “arguably the most obnoxious and rabid hate group in America” by the Southern Poverty Law Center.